M4lik/MastodonBots/README.md

 # MastodonBots

-A few Mastodon bot created by me.
+A few Mastodon bots created by me.

 The bots can be found here:
 - [whatthecommit](https://botsin.space/@whatthecommit)